foreveratom/8-bit-computer-ram-programmer/README.md

 ### HTTP Commands

 The HTTP server allows a few commands to be sent to it through a GET request (parameterized URL); note that nothing is sent to the computer until a `write` command is issued.

+Note: you should substitute "8bit" with the IP address of your module in the examples below.

 ##### 'clear'